bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element therefore being a tree node, containing all the same property keys as each other node.
+Some of these node properties are informational while others are methods that we can use for interaction.
+The DOM , creating and propagating event objects, which hold information about the event type and target, up the tree.

 2. What is an event?

+Every interaction a user has with a site is known as an event, a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all events on the page and the browser can detect all of them.
+There are tons of different events the browser tracks.
+When an event happens on a page it is known as a trigger (or it fires).

 3. What is an event listener?

+An event listenter is a method that "watches for events" and fires when that event happens

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like but don't feature many of the methods provided by the Array, like forEach, map, filter, etc.  JavaScript does, however, provide a very simple way to convert NodeLists to Arrays

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.
+Like the cards we keep building to input API data.
+The component is the reusable framework.

 ### Git Set up